Teaching Assistantship

 Newly admitted MAPW students are invited to apply for the TA program, a funded opportunity to become a Teacher of Record (TOR) for ENGL 1101 and ENGL 1102 classes!

 Applicants who are accepted to the program will receive a tuition waiver for up to 36 credit hours, as well as a monthly stipend, in exchange for tutoring, training, and teaching.
+Click here for more details on Graduate Assistantship Policies.

-TA Training Program Course Map
+TA Program Requirements & Course Map

 Please find information about the structure of the TA program below:

-• Lead one-on-one tutoring sessions in the Writing Center
+• Conduct one-on-one Writing Center sessions

-• Take PRWR 6150: Rhetorical Theory
+• PRWR 6150: Rhetorical Theory

-• Lead one-on-one tutoring sessions in the Writing Center
+• Conduct one-on-one Writing Center sessions

-• Take PRWR 7800: TA Practicum I
+• Complete PRWR 7800: Teaching Assistant Practicum I

-• Take PRWR 6500: Composition Theory and Pedagogy
+• PRWR 6500: Composition Theory and Pedagogy

 • Independently teach two sections of ENGL 1101

-• Utilize D2L to record student grades
+• Utilize D2L to provide clear course materials and timely student assessment

 • Hold weekly office hours for students

-• Take PRWR 7801: TA Practicum II
+• Complete PRWR 7801: Teaching Assistant Practicum II

 • Participate in classroom observations